racket/racket/collects/tests/r6rs/README.txt

   ikarus --r6rs-script tests/r6rs/run/program.sps

-As of Ikarus 0.3.0+ (revision 1548), many libraries fail to load, mostly because condition names cannot be used as expressions.
+As of Ikarus 0.3.0+ (revision 1548), many libraries fail to load, mostly because condition names like &error cannot be used as expressions.

 Larceny
 -------